 Finishing his studies, he found a job at Kermadec Fine Restaurant until a position became available at Sidart which allowed him to grow and be honed under the mentorship of Sid Sahrawat.
 Displaying both passion and perseverance, Sid made him the Sous Chef at Sidart, two years later Sid appointed Nishant as Sous Chef of Cassia Restaurant.
 The transition to be the Head Chef of Cassia did not take long to come about.
 Nishant has taken over the helm at Sidart in 2019 as Head Chef.

-A science and technology buff during his early childhood and education, Nishant loves to capture the beauty of New Zealand’s landscapes using his drone in his spare time and likewise enjoy the varied experience of dining along with his girlfriend, Rio.
+A science and technology buff during his early childhood and education, Nishant loves to capture the beauty of New Zealand’s landscapes using his drone in his spare time and likewise enjoy the varied experience of dining.